akosgarai/playground_engine/pkg/screen/README.md

 ### MenuScreen

 This screen is for displaying menus.
-It holds a Charset model, a texture for the menu items, the default and the hover material.
-It also holds an Options array that contains the displayable items.
-The options holds conditions for displaying.
+It is a `ScreenWithFrame` extension.
+It holds the followings:

+- charset - the charset model for displaying text.
+- background - the background model of the screen.
+- surfaceTexture - the texture that we use for covering the menu items.
+- defaultMaterial - the default material of the menu items.
+- hoverMaterial - the highlight material of the menu items.
+- options - the list of the options that could be displayed.
+- backgroundShader - the shader that is used for rendering the menu items.
+- fontShader - the shader that is used for rendering the texts.
+- fontColor - the color of the glyphs.
+- backgroundColor - the clear color of the screen.
+- state - the current state of the screen.
+- surfaceToOption - it maps the surface meshes to the options.
+- maxScrollOffset - in case of long menu, the scrolling is supported.
+It limits the scrolling.
+- currentScrollOffset - The current offset of the form items in the Y axis. (move the screen with up / down cursors.)

 ```
  _______________